arthurdarma/477/ProjectPlan.md

 report and GitHub release will be completed by December 10, 2025.

 ## Constraints
-Income values may need inflation adjustment using an additional dataset.
+- Income values may require inflation adjustment using an additional dataset.
+- The data is not yet standardized by indexing both income and housing prices to a common base year, which may limit direct comparison of growth rates.
+- Regional variations in housing prices and income are also not currently addressed — future work could incorporate state-level or metropolitan data for deeper insight.
+- Major economic shocks (e.g., the 2008 financial crisis and COVID-19) have not yet been isolated, which could affect the interpretation of long-term trends.
+- Project timing and data availability may restrict the use of more advanced analytical methods beyond descriptive statistics.

 ## Gaps
-A decision has not yet been made on how to adjust for inflation, though using the Consumer Price Index dataset is a likely approach.
+- A clear decision has not yet been made on how to perform inflation adjustment, though the Consumer Price Index (CPI) from FRED is the most likely approach.
+- The analysis currently focuses on national averages, which may obscure inequality between regions or demographic groups.
+- Further research could explore whether affordability trends differ across age cohorts, income brackets, or housing types to provide a more comprehensive understanding of the issue.

 ## References
 Federal Reserve Economic Data (FRED): https://fred.stlouisfed.org